Kernix13/guitar-chord-names/README.md

 However, trying that added an extra space between the notes: (`"A",  `).
 IT'S THE SPREADSHEET CELLS.

+## Contributions

+**Contribution #1**: I have 3 different **Regular Expressions** to convert the chord names into JSON key-value pairs.
+I should only have 1 RegEx for that.
+I haven't figured out the RegEx for converting the Chord note values in the value pairs WITHOUT matching parts of the chord name.

+**Contribution #2**: ...

 - - -

 ## Proper JSON Format